 Power distribution to the KX3 and the KXPA100 may be routed via an automotive relay with instrument panel control via a switch.
-Shown in the wiring diagram, Figure 2, this separate switching allows the operator to avoid engine start transients at the KX3, which could be damaged by transient spikes.
+Shown in the wiring diagram, Figure 3, this separate switching allows the operator to avoid damaging engine start transients at the KX3.
 The switch and relay can be purchased from your local auto parts dealer.
-See Figure 4 for a photo of the interior switch in a Honda Civic.
+See Figure 5 for a photo of the interior penal switch in a Honda Civic.
 Figure 5 shows the relay enclosure, mounted in the Civic's trunk.